 CareClinic’s Platform to Managing Adult ADHD

 One of the best rated mobile health apps available is CareClinic.
-CareClinic allows you to track and document how you are managing your ADHD.
+CareClinic allows you to track and document how you are managing your ADHD on your electronic devices.
 It allows you to track and monitor your symptoms, as well the steps you are taking to manage your condition.
 This app will help you keep organized, support your routines, and monitor your activities.
 It will give you more structure, which is helpful for people with ADHD.

 One of the features of the app allows you to schedule appointments in the app’s calendar.
-Whether you are seeing your primary care provider, psychiatrist, psychotherapist, psychologist or another health care provider, these reminders can help you keep track of all your appointments.
+Whether you are seeing your mental health professional, primary care provider, psychiatrist, psychotherapist, psychologist or another health care provider, these reminders can help you keep track of all your appointments.